Harmattan: Effects

 The air is particularly dry and desiccating when the Harmattan blows over the region.
 The Harmattan brings desert-like weather conditions: it lowers the humidity, dissipates cloud cover, prevents rainfall formation and sometimes creates big clouds of dust which can result in dust storms or sandstorms.
 The wind can increase fire risk and cause severe crop damage.
 The interaction of the Harmattan with monsoon winds can cause tornadoes.

 Harmattan haze

 In some countries in West Africa, the heavy amount of dust in the air can severely limit visibility and block the sun for several days, comparable to a heavy fog.
 This effect is known as the Harmattan haze.
 It costs airlines millions of dollars in cancelled and diverted flights each year.
 When the haze is weak, the skies are clear.
 The extreme dryness of the air may cause branches of trees to die.

 Health

+A 2024 study found that dust carried by the Harmattan increases infant and child mortality, as well as persistent adverse health impacts on surviving children.

-Humidity drops to as low as 15%, which can result in spontaneous nosebleeds for some people.
-Other health effects on humans may include conditions of the skin (dryness of the skin), dried or chapped lips, eyes, and respiratory system, including aggravation of asthma.
+Humidity can drop below 15%, which can result in spontaneous nosebleeds for some people.
+Other health effects on humans may include dryness of the skin, dried or chapped lips, eyes, and respiratory system, including aggravation of asthma.